-Compared to other parts of Colombia, and even other neighbourhoods in Cartagena, the Walled City is notorious for its heavier price tag.
-With stunning hotels on every street, some of Colombia’s best restaurants and row after row of designer boutiques, Old Cartagena definitely attracts the more upmarket traveller, so be prepared to pay more – for everything.
+Compared to other parts of Colombia, and even other neighborhoods in Cartagena, the Walled City is known for its heavier price tag.
+With hotels on every street, some of Colombia’s best restaurants and row after row of designer boutiques, Old Cartagena definitely attracts the more upmarket traveler, so be prepared to pay more – for everything.

-Compared to other Latin countries like Mexico and Peru, Colombia falls a little short on the world culinary stakes.
-However, in recent years Cartagena has upped its game and each year more and more world-class chefs are flocking to the Walled City with bolder, more delicious menus.
+Compared to other Latin countries such as Mexico and Peru, Colombia used to fall short on the global culinary stakes.
+However, in recent years, Cartagena has upped its game and each year more and more world-class chefs are flocking to the Walled City with bolder, better menus.
 It’s rumoured that it’s even starting to overtake Colombia’s culinary capital, Bogota.
 If you’re a foodie, La Cevicheria, Carmen and Alma are must-tries while you’re here.

-Cartagena’s Walled City—witnessing almost 500 years of piracy, wars and slavery—is steeped in history.
-Every house and street here, right down to the intricate door handles used to signal your hierarchy in society, has a story.
+Having witnessed 500 years of piracy, wars and slavery, Cartagena’s Walled City is steeped in history.
+Every house and street here has meaning – right down to the intricate door handles used to signal your hierarchy in society.
 There are plenty of walking tours available (many operating on a donation system), most of which leave daily from the Clock Tower or Plaza Santa Teresa.

 The fast growth in tourism in Cartagena has brought a huge influx of vendors to the streets.
-Selling anything from hand-made shoes to knock-off Raybans, these guys are persistent to say the least.
-Whilst in other Cartagena neighbourhoods you can walk around relatively undisturbed, the Walled City is a hawkers hotspot –and often hard to escape.
+Selling anything from hand-made shoes to knock-off Ray-Bans, these guys are persistent, to say the least.
+While in other Cartagena neighborhoods you can walk around relatively undisturbed, the Walled City is a hawkers’ hotspot –and often hard to escape.
 If you’re on the lookout for cheap souvenirs, then this can be a good thing as you can get some awesome deals – if you’re prepared to bargain hard.
-However, if this kind of thing annoys you, then you may want to consider staying in the more laid-back Getsemani neighbourhood instead.
+However, if this kind of thing annoys you, then you may want to consider staying in the more laid-back Getsemani instead.

 By day, the streets of the Walled City are filled with artisans selling their goods.
-By night, Cartagena’s performers descend on tourists enjoying their meals out on the breezy plazas.
-During your time here, it’s likely you’ll be twirled around by Michael Jackson, have a rap song written for you or you’ll be wooed by a cute moustached man and his harmonica.
+By night, Cartagena’s performers descend on tourists enjoying a meal out.
+During your time here, it’s likely you’ll be twirled around by Michael Jackson, have a rap song written for you or be wooed by a cute moustachioed man and his harmonica.
 The best way to deal with it?
 Join in!
 Remember, these guys are just trying to make a living and some are actually pretty good.

-As the sun dips into the Caribbean ocean, hundreds of tourists flock to the old city wall to watch the beautiful sunset.
+As the sun dips into the Caribbean, hundreds of tourists flock to the old city wall to watch the beautiful sunset.
 The most famous place to do this is at Cafe del Mar, however, expect to pay triple the price for a beer or cocktail here than anywhere else in the city.
 Our recommendation would be to grab a beer from one of the street vendors and join the locals on the wall – it’s free and there’s loads of room.
-You’ll get the same views (and even hear Cafe del Mar’s chill out tunes), but without the hefty price tag.
+You’ll get the same views (and even hear Cafe del Mar’s chillout tunes), but without the hefty price tag.

 Last but not least, if you’re making the journey to Cartagena be sure to explore beyond the Walled City.
 Whilst this may be the city’s highlight, it’s also the most touristy.
-Getsemani, for example—the Walled City’s hipster younger sister—is well worth a visit.
+Getsemani, for example, the Walled City’s hipster younger sister, is well worth a visit.
 It has a charming colourful plaza, beautiful architecture, cool cafes and bars and a happening art scene.
-If you’re on a backpacker budget, but still want a bit of that Cartagena charm, Getsemani is your neighbourhood.
+If you’re on a backpacker budget but still want a bit of that Cartagena charm, Getsemani is your neighborhood.